-Maintaining pupil numbers at or above 420 pupils across the school including a healthy number of full and flexi-boarders, remains a priority.
+Maintaining pupil numbers across the school, including a healthy number of full and flexi-boarders, remains a priority.
+Covid-19 has particularly impacted the international market and we have needed to consolidate down to two boarding houses (from 3).
 We aim to grow all areas of the school with a particular focus upon the Junior School, Year 7 and the Sixth Form alongside our 'boarding recovery plan'.
+Sixth Form retention (Year 11 into Year 12) has been lower than normal due to a number of factors, however we have a Sixth Form of more than 50 pupils for the 2021/22 academic year.